 After monitoring/sampling has been completed and the well cover is re-secured, field personnel will again photo-document the condition of the well cover.

-If the wellhead is damaged at any point during the opening, closing, and/or monitoring/sampling process, field personnel will immediately notify the project lead.
+If the wellhead is damaged at any point during the opening, closing, and/or monitoring/sampling process, field personnel will immediately notify the project lead, who will notify a Sunoco Pipeline ROW agent.

 4.3 Headspace Air Monitoring